fontys-intersect/HoneyShield/readme.md

 </p>

 # HoneyShield Industrial
 This readme provides an overview of the HoneyShield Industrial project.
-The functionallities and effectivness are shown and described in this readme.
+The functionalities and effectiveness are shown and described in this readme.

 HoneyShield Industrial is a project that is part of the research group [INTERSECT](https://intersct.nl/).

-The focus of the HoneyShield project was investigating the use of a serioussness score in combination with a honeypot in industrial environments.
+The focus of the HoneyShield project was investigating the use of a seriousness score in combination with a honeypot in industrial environments.

 >"A honeypot is a cybersecurity technique that involves setting up a deceptive system or network to attract potential attackers.
 It acts as a decoy, allowing security professionals to gather information about attack techniques, patterns, and motives while safeguarding real production systems from malicious activities."